 Crib Spring Drying Rack For Indoor

 If you've got an old crib spring, here's another use.
-Reuse the springs to create a drying rack that can hang from a ceiling or wall stud.
-The large surface area is ideal for drying large items like sheets or a king-size comforter, but it can also use for smaller garments such as sweaters, hats, and gloves.
-Reusing the sprung steel from an old crib, this drying rack will hold a nice bounty of clothes.
-Suspended from the ceiling, this spring drying rack is a great way to repurpose that old crib and keep your clothes off the floor.
+Reuse the springs to create a drying rack hanging from a ceiling or wall stud.
+The large surface area is ideal for drying large items like sheets or a king-size comforter, but it can also be used for smaller garments such as sweaters, hats, and gloves.